Interstate 75 in Tennessee: Early history

 Work on the 25.8 mi section between US 25W/SR 63 in Caryville and US 25W in Jellico started in 1963, and the section was dedicated and opened to traffic on October 22, 1968.
 Construction of this section proved to be one of the most laborious and expensive highway projects in the state at the time, due to the massive amounts of earth and rock which had to be blasted and moved.
 The 0.7 mi segment in Rocky Top, located between US 441 and US 25W, opened on September 1, 1970.
 In December 1970, the 4.9 mi segment between US 25W/I-640 and SR 131 (an approximately 0.3 mi portion of which is now I-275) opened.
 The section between SR 60 and SR 308 in Bradley County began construction in 1968 but was stalled shortly thereafter.
 Construction resumed in 1972, and the segment was opened to traffic on January 23, 1973.
 The section between US 25W north of Knoxville and SR 61 in Clinton broke ground in segments, beginning in August 1968, and was opened to traffic on August 1, 1972.
 The approximately 6 mi segment between SR 61 in Clinton and US 441 in Rocky Top was dedicated and opened on August 31, 1973, completing the route between Knoxville and Detroit.
-The section of the highway between SR 308 near Charleston and SR 30 in Athens opened on December 24, 1973, and was completed the following Spring.
+The section of the highway between SR 308 near Charleston and SR 30 in Athens opened on December 24, 1973, and was completed the following spring.
 The last section of I-75 in Tennessee, approximately 32 mi between SR 30 in Athens and US 321/SR 95 in Lenoir City, opened to traffic on December 20, 1974, in a ceremony officiated by then-Governor Winfield Dunn.
 The last sections of I-40 and I-81 in Tennessee were opened on this same day.

 I-75 originally continued into Downtown Knoxville then turned to the north at Malfunction Junction, following what is now signed as I-275.
 When the western section of I-640 was completed in 1980, I-75 was moved to overlap the it to divert through traffic away from downtown in preparation for the 1982 World's Fair.
-This concurrency is somewhat unusual in that the exit numbers, and milemarkers follow the auxiliary route I-640 instead of I-75 mileage.
+This concurrency is somewhat unusual in that the exit numbers, and mile markers follow the auxiliary route I-640 instead of I-75 mileage.